ostrodmit/testing-without-recovery/README.md

 The experiments that reproduce the curves reported in the paper take a few days to run.
 To obtain (less accurate) results faster, change the number of Monte-Carlo trials: parameter ``T`` in ``run_all.py``.
 See ``/plots/T-150`` for an example.

-You can also play with the values of ``r`` and ``kappa`` in the nested loop -- they specify the rank and condition number of the design covariance matrix.
+You can also play with the values of ``r`` and ``kappa`` in the nested loop to specify the rank and condition number of the design covariance matrix.